OpenXAIProject/UncertintyAttention_DropMax/README.md

-# Uncertinty Attention and DropMax
+# Uncetainty-Aware Attention for Reliable Interpretation and Prediction and DropMax: Adaptive Variational Softmax
 Uncetainty-Aware Attention for Reliable Interpretation and Prediction and DropMax: Adaptive Variational Softmax

 <br />